-- Multi-directional muon telescopes generally consist of at least two layers of segmented muon detectors.
-The coincidence of signals between two counters in upper and bottom layers determines the direction of muon arrival.
-The quantity of material crossed by the particle in such detectors increases with increase of zenith angle, so the threshold energy for multidirectional muon telescopes depends on $\theta$ .
-A compilation - of measurements of the muon flux at latitudes between 52° and 56° as a function of the zenith angle by different experiments is reported in Fig. 3.
+of material crossed by the particle in such detectors increases with increase of zenith angle, so the threshold energy for multidirectional muon telescopes depends on θ .
+A compilation of measurements of the muon flux at latitudes between 52 and 56° as a function of the zenith angle by different experiments is reported in Fig. 3.

 The muon energy spectrum has been extensively measured, mainly by solid iron magnet spectrometers.
 For these detectors, the multiple scattering plays an important role in the momentum resolution, particularly at low energies.
-Recently, measure-

-20 ments have been performed using low mass superconducting magnet spectrometers designed as a balloon-borne apparatus for cosmic ray studies.
+Recently, measurements have been performed using low mass superconducting magnet spectrometers designed as a balloon-borne apparatus for cosmic ray studies.
 They represent a sort of second generation experiments.

-The atmospheric muon flux and energy spectrum was also measured using the precise muon spectrometer of the L3 detector which was located at the LEP collider at

-CERN.
-This apparatus collected muons $\sim$ 30 m below a stratified rock overburden, and with dimensions much larger than previous experiments (the volume of the region with a magnetic field of 0.5 T was $\sim$ 1000 m).
+The atmospheric muon flux and energy spectrum was also measured using the precise muon spectrometer of the L3 detector which was located at the LEP collider at CERN.
+This apparatus collected muons $\sim\!30\,\mathrm{m}$ below a stratified rock overburden, and with dimensions much larger than previous experiments (the volume of the region with a magnetic field of $0.5\,\mathrm{T}$ was $\sim\!1000\,\mathrm{m}^3$).

-Finally, information about the muon flux with momenta larger than few TeV have been extracted from underground measurements, see §4.
-Comprehensive review of various types of particle detectors used for cosmic ray studies can be found in Dorman (2004).
+Finally, information about the muon flux with momenta larger than few TeV have been extracted from underground measurements, see Sect.
+4. Comprehensive review of various types of particle detectors used for cosmic ray studies can be found in Dorman (2004).